Miniplane Top 80 style starter for the Polini Thor engines

 On the other hand, the Top 80 starter has its moving parts a part of the flywheel.
 The centrifugal forces keep them in place while the engine is running, so vibration induced wear will not occur.
 The main pulley is a single piece and experience shows that it will most likely last the entire life of the engine.

 The idea behind this project is to create a TOP 80 style starter for the Polini Thor.

-Note: If you normally experience a particularly difficult start or constant kick-back from the engine, check the decompression hole in the cylinder and clean it, if it is not 100% open.
+Note: If you normally experience a particularly difficult start or constant kick-back from the engine, check the decompression port in the cylinder and clean it, if it is not 100% open.
 The cylinder head will have to be removed to do this.
 Do not attempt this modification unless you are certain that your engine is in perfect running order!

 To achieve this, the following components must be created or adapted: